Ampelosaurus: Histology

 EFS, a system found on the surface of bones, is thought to show a growth plateau which indicates that maximum body size and skeletal maturity is reached in an individual.
 Ampelosaurus has not been known to have EFS, found on most non-titanosaurian sauropods.
 Magyarosaurus, a closely related titanosaur, Lirainosaurus, a titanosaur related to saltasaurids, Alamosaurus, a saltasaurid, and Phuwiangosaurus, a very basal titanosaur, were also found to have lacked EFS.
 However, the basal macronarian Europasaurus has been shown to have had EFS, so it was likely just titanosaurians that did not have them.
 The outer edge of the bones, were EFS would have been found, was well-preserved, and still lacked any fossilized proof of them being present for Ampelosaurus.
 However, in the PLoS ONE study that found the lack of EFS, the larger specimens were not tested, so Ampelosaurus might have had EFS.
 This is characteristic of titanosaurs, as diplodocoids and basal macronarians seem to have EFS.
 A majority of all Ampelosaurus specimens have been found with secondary osteons placed densely in the inner regions of bones, and lightly in outer regions.
 The osteon orientation found in Ampelosaurus of osteons not only facing across the bone is not typical of Neosauropoda.
 Also, there is no medullary cavity in any bones of Ampelosaurus.
 Ampelosaurus seems to have had many ontogenetic stages in its life based on its bone histology.

 Paleoecology

-Ampelosaurus atacis is known from a specimen from the Marnes Rouges Inférieures Formation.
-More specifically, it is known from the Bellevue layer, which has produced many vertebrate fossils.
-Even though it produced many vertebrates, the formation only has a few elements of plants and invertebrates.
-The vertebrates consist of numerous remains of Ampelosaurus, scales of Lepisosteus, shell fragments of an indeterminate turtle, cranial fragments and teeth of a crocodile, isolated theropod teeth, classified as Dromaeosauridae indet., an indeterminate ankylosaur, and a dentary and many postcranial elements of Rhabdodon priscus.
-The bird Gargantuavis philoinos, and dinosaur eggs have also been recovered.

-Another formation A. atacis is known from is Gres de Saint-Chinian.
-Along with Ampelosaurus, Rhabdodon priscus, Rhabdodon septimanicus, dinosaur eggs, a Nodosauridae indet. (previously known as Rhodanosaurus lugdunensis), "Megalosaurus" pannoniensis, Variraptor mechinorum, an Avialae indet., an Enantiornithes indet., and a possible Abelisauridae indet. are known from this formation.

-A. atacis is one of few vertebrates known from the Gres de Labarre Formation.
-The only other fossils from the formation belong to Rhabdodon priscus and a Nodosauridae indet.